Foreign Policy Initiative

-The Foreign Policy Initiative (FPI) was an American think tank that operated from 2009 to 2017.
+The Foreign Policy Initiative (FPI) was an American right-wing, specifically neo-conservative, think tank that operated from 2009 to 2017.
+In many ways it was a successor organization to Project for the New American Century.

 FPI's Board of Directors consisted of former Undersecretary of Defense for Policy Eric S. Edelman, Dan Senor, Former editor of the now-defunct The Weekly Standard Bill Kristol and Brookings Institution Senior Fellow Robert Kagan.
 The latter two were project directors of the neoconservative Project for the New American Century.

 Background and history

 The Foreign Policy Initiative was founded in 2009 by Weekly Standard editor Bill Kristol, Dan Senor, and Robert Kagan.
+The main seed donor was Paul Singer.

 The Foreign Policy Initiative advocated for the troop surge in the Afghanistan War.

 Chris Griffin, a former legislative director of Connecticut Senator Joe Lieberman, was hired as executive director in early 2013.
 He replaced Jamie Fly, who served as director for the organization's first four years and left to become an adviser for Florida Senator Marco Rubio.

 In 2017, it was announced Foreign Policy Initiative would shut down its operations.